rebelsky/sams-assorted-musings-reflections/crashplan-softlinks-2023-05-09.md

 As I said, I like to check things.
 So let's go for it.

-First, I set up a test directory (in my case, /Users/rebelskyAliasTest), add some directories, files, and soft links.
+First, I set up a test directory (in my case, /Users/rebelskyAliasTest).
+Then I add some directories, files, and soft links.

 ```
 $ cd